voodoopecker/screen2pdf_parser/README.md

-# screen2text_parser
-Скрипт для парсинга книг с одного популярного сайта. Сохраняет в файл книги, которые доступны только для чтения в браузере.
-Scraping script for online books.
-Get all pages one by one and save it to file for offline reading.
+The scraping script is designed for online books.
+It retrieves all pages one by one and saves them to a PDF file for offline reading.